yevheniy-hliebov/ProjectifyWeb/README.md

 - Set up Nest.js/Express.js server and connect to MongoDB.
 - Implement CRUD operations for the Project model.

+## Intermediate Level:

+_Prerequisite: Completion of the Basic Level_

+**Client-Side:**
+- Add the ability to view project details and a list of tasks within each project.
+- Implement the ability to add, edit, and delete tasks.
+- Add notifications for the user upon successful or unsuccessful operation.

+**Server-side:**
+- Develop the Task model and implement CRUD operations.
+- Add authentication and authorization using JWT.
+- Add a middleware for error handling and logging.

 # Backend (server-side)

 ```bash